addiscent/vagrant-ruby-rails/README.md

 #### Do _The Build_

 The "vagrant up" command executed below will provision and start a _vagrant-ruby-rails_ _Vagrant Box_.
-Depending on the speed of your computer and the speed of your Internet connection, the build done by this "vagrant up" will take approximately eight minutes or more, but should take no more than twenty minutes.
+Depending on the speed of your computer and the speed of your Internet connection, the build done by this "vagrant up" will take approximately fourteen minutes or more, but should take no more than twenty minutes unless the _host_ is very slow or has a very slow Internet connection.

 The work done by the provisioning scripts during this "vagrant up" provisioning build will not be invoked the next time "vagrant up" is executed, because provisioning is a one-time process.
 Therefore, subsequent "vagrant up" operations will result in a running _guest-vbox_ within approximately one minute.